-Forgiveness isn’t easy but God provides the guidance we need to step up to the challenge.
+Forgiveness isn’t easy but with God’s power and by God’s help, you can make the right choice and step up to the challenge.

 Does loving our enemies mean to continue to take abuse?
 Or continue to be used?
 No.

-I believe we’re called to be kind and loving and not hold onto grudges.
-We can stop being a punching bag or a pushover while remaining kind and loving and strong.
+We’re called to be kind and loving and not hold onto grudges.
+We can stop being a punching bag or a pushover while remaining kind, loving, and strong.

 Let God handle the burden of judgment.
-By handing the judgment over to God, we’re free to move on and live our life with the joy He intended.
+By handing the judgment over to God, we’re free to move on and live our lives with the joy He intended.

 Forgiveness not only frees us from being captive to heavy grudges, but we are called to forgive.

 God promises to forgive our sins and requires us to do the same for those who’ve wronged us.
-Why should we expect our sins to be forgiven when we refuse to forgive those who’ve sinned against us?
+Why should we expect our own sin to be forgiven when we refuse to forgive those who’ve sinned against us?

 Jesus showed us the greatest example of forgiveness by forgiving those who had falsely accused him and were putting him to death.

-Besides Jesus dying for our sins, the greatest gift we’ve been given is God sending us his Son to atone for our sins and ask his very own son to sacrifice his life for ours.
+Besides Jesus dying for our sins, the greatest gift we’ve been given is God sending us his Son to atone for our sins and asking his only son to sacrifice his life for ours.